-What Causes Age Spots?Age spots are a sign that toxic waste is accumulating inside your body and liver.
+What Causes Dark Spots?Dark spots are a sign that toxic waste is accumulating inside your body and liver.
 The buildup of waste products is called lipofuscin accumulation, and it is a byproduct of free radical damage in your skin cells.
 Aging, stress, sun exposure, pollution, and pregnancy can all lead to free radical damage.

-easiest way to maintain your skin’s youthful appearance is to prevent age spots
+easiest way to maintain your skin’s youthful appearance is to prevent brown spots

 in the first place by avoiding sun exposure and using sunscreen on a regular